1992 United States men's Olympic basketball team

 The men's national basketball team of the United States competed at the 1992 Summer Olympics in Barcelona, Spain, and won the gold medal.
 Nicknamed the "Dream Team", it was the first American Olympic team to include active professional players from the National Basketball Association (NBA).
-Team USA defeated its opponents by an average of 44 points en route to winning the gold medal round against Croatia.
+Team USA defeated its opponents by an average of 44 points during the tournament.
 The team has often been described as the greatest sports team ever assembled.

 The team was collectively inducted into the U.S. Olympic Hall of Fame in 2009, the Naismith Memorial Basketball Hall of Fame in 2010, and the FIBA Hall of Fame in 2017.
 The Naismith Hall of Fame calls the team "the greatest collection of basketball talent on the planet".
 In addition to the team induction, 11 players and three coaches have been inducted individually into the Naismith Hall of Fame.

 Forming the team

 Background

 Before the 1992 Olympics, FIBA rules barred players from the United States' National Basketball Association from participating in Olympic tournaments, and only amateurs were eligible for the U.S. Olympic teams, which were composed of collegiate and, especially in the 1950s, AAU players.
 Other countries used their best players from their domestic professional leagues.
 In the 1988 Summer Olympics, the Americans lost to the USSR and settled for bronze, their worst finish in the history of the Games.

-On 7 April 1989, at a special congress in Munich after the 1988–89 FIBA European Champions Cup finals, FIBA delegates voted, 56-13, to allow professional basketball players to participate in its international events, including the World Cup and the Olympics.
+On April 7, 1989, at a special congress in Munich after the 1988–89 FIBA European Champions Cup finals, FIBA delegates voted, 56-13, to allow professional basketball players to participate in its international events, including the World Cup and the Olympics.
 The Amateur Basketball Association of the United States of America (ABAUSA, renamed USA Basketball after the vote) voted against the move due to "colleges and high schools that make up most of [ABAUSA's] constituency [opposing] it."
 A Soviet proposal to limit the national teams to only two NBA players for the first few years was unanimously rejected.

 The decision led to professional players, particularly those from the NBA, dominating the sport at the highest levels of international competition.
 The change also warded off competition from the Goodwill Games, the biggest rival of the Olympics at the time, which was seeking to bring professional players into its basketball events.